 - a.
 Petition for internal administrative review of denial of access.
 Any person who objects to the initial denial or partial denial of a records request may petition in writing (including by e-mail) to the Public Records Officer for a review of that decision.
-The petition shall include a copy of or reasonably identify the written statement by the Public Records Officer or designee denying the request and the basis for the requestor's challenge to the denial. - b.
+The petition shall include a copy of or reasonably identify the written statement by the Public Records Officer or designee denying the request. - b.
 Consideration of petition for review.
 The Public Records Officer shall promptly provide the petition and any other relevant information to the City Attorney or his or her designee to conduct the review.
-The City Attorney or designee will promptly consider the petition and either affirm or reverse the denial within 2-business days following the City's receipt of the petition, or within such other time to which the City and the requestor mutually agree. - c.
+The City Attorney or his or her designee will promptly consider the petition and either affirm or reverse the denial within two business days following the City's receipt of the petition, or within such other time to which the City and the requestor mutually agree. - c.
 Judicial review.
-Any person may obtain court review of denials of public records requests pursuant to RCW 42.56.550 at the conclusion of 2-business days after the initial denial regardless of any internal administrative appeal.
+Any person may obtain court review of denials of public records requests pursuant to RCW 42.56.550 at the conclusion of two business days after the initial denial regardless of any internal administrative appeal.